mnky9800n/mnky9800n.github.io/recipes.md

 I promise I will never tell some dumb fuck story that you have to scroll through to read about whatever the recipe is I made that you want.

+I'm a big fan of [The Joy of Cooking](https://www.amazon.com/Joy-of-Cooking/dp/0743246268).
+This is where most of my ideas come from.

 <ul>
   {% for post in site.categories.recipes %}